catboost/catboost/contrib/python/kiwisolver/py3/README.rst

 cases gaining a 40x improvement.
 Memory savings are consistently > 5x.

 In addition to the C++ solver, Kiwi ships with hand-rolled Python bindings.

+The version 1.1.0 of the Python bindings will be the last one to support Python 2, moving forward support will be limited to Python 3.5+.